 If a tortoise consumes too much protein, it may experience pyramiding (excessive upward growth of the scutes).
 Too much fat can lead to impaired organ function and weight gain.

 This should be accompanied by clean drinking water to keep them hydrated.
 This will keep the internal organs functioning optimally, keep the shell healthy, and prevent constipation.

 If a tortoise isn’t given sufficient space, it can discourage them from indulging its roaming, exploring, and grazing instincts.
 This will leave them feeling unhappy and stressed.

 There’s no such thing as providing too much space, as wild tortoises are always walking.

 Tortoises can’t regulate their body temperature, relying on their environment for warmth.
 They need a temperature gradient with warm and cool ends.

 If tortoises get too cold, they can’t digest food and maintain robust immune systems.
 A tortoise that gets too cold can grow ill, so you must provide a heat lamp at one end of the enclosure.

 Curious tortoises love to explore and interact with their environment.

-Incorporating shallow bathing bowls, small rocks, logs, dirt mounds, and wooden bridges into the enclosure stimulate its exploratory instincts, keeping them active and entertained.
+Incorporating shallow bathing bowls, small rocks, logs, dirt mounds, and wooden bridges into the enclosure stimulates its exploratory instincts, keeping it active and entertained.

 Tortoises are capable of feeling happiness.
-You’ll be able to tell when a tortoise feels upbeat and in a good mood based on its health and willingness to interact with its environment.
+You can tell when a tortoise feels upbeat and in a good mood based on its health and willingness to interact with its environment.